netwrking/refactored-Ansible/README.md

-# refactored-Ansible
+# Refactored-Ansible
 Welcome to my first Ansible labs with Eve-ng.

-# refactored-Ansible Overview
+# Refactored-Ansible Overview
 I will use this lab to write playbooks to perform basic configuration tasks on routers and switches

 # Ansible-Lab1